-- 2.1 Qualifying Trials will not be scheduled from 1 November 2015. - 2.2 Each week there shall be two non-penalty heats, selected on a reverse Order of Choice, programmed at one meeting. - 2.2.1 Greyhounds must be Order of Choice 9 or worse at the track over the distance to be eligible to be included in the heats. - 2.2.2 The following week, the track at which the heats where held will conduct a final for the first 5 placegetters in each heat the previous week as well as a Maiden race. - 2.2.3 The heats will rotate between tracks from week to week. - 2.2.4 The non-penalty heats will rotate between Mixed Maiden/6 and Mixed 4/5 over the Short Sprint and Sprint distances. - 2.2.5 A Maiden race will be programmed at the other two meetings subject to any feature maiden series or Group Race finals being scheduled. - 2.3 One race each fortnight, restricted to greyhounds over the age of 42 months, shall be programmed as a free-to-all race rotating between each track with approximately every second race being selected on a reverse order of grade and reverse order of choice.
-These shall be known as Masters Races and will rotate between Short Sprint and Sprint. - 2.4 Whenever possible a Mid Distance race will be programmed at each meeting by each Club on a rotating grade basis of Maiden/Grade 6, Grade 6/Grade5, Grade 5/Grade 4, and Free-to-All. - 2.5 The following shall apply to Short Sprint races: - 2.5.1 A Short Sprint race will be programmed at every meeting at Launceston and Hobart and shall be programmed for Grade 6, Grade 5, Grade 4 and Free-to-All on a rotation basis. - 2.5.2 The frequency of the programming of Short Sprint races and the rotation of grades shall always be subject to other races scheduled. - 2.6 Tasracing reserves the right to amend, omit or alter any of the above requirements at any time deemed appropriate.
+- 2.1 Qualifying Trials will not be scheduled from 1 November 2015. - 2.2 Each week there shall be two non-penalty races, selected on a reverse Order of Choice, programmed at one meeting. - 2.2.1 Greyhounds must be Order of Choice 9 or worse at the track over the distance to be eligible to be included in the races. - 2.2.2 The following week, the track at which the races were held will conduct a penalty bearing race for the first 5 placegetters in each of the non-penalty races conducted the previous week. - 2.2.3 Greyhounds which finish in the first five placings in the non-penalty races are deemed to be nominated for the penalty bearing race the following week. - 2.2.4 The non-penalty races will rotate between tracks from week to week. - 2.2.5 The non-penalty races will rotate between Mixed Maiden/6 and Mixed 4/5 over the Short Sprint and Sprint distances. - 2.2.6 A Maiden race will be programmed at the other two meetings subject to any feature maiden series or Group Race finals being scheduled. - 2.3 One race each fortnight, restricted to greyhounds over the age of 42 months and which are Grade 4 or Grade 5, shall be programmed as a mixed grade race rotating between each track with approximately every second race being selected on reverse order of choice.
+These shall be known as Masters Races and will rotate between Short Sprint and Sprint. - Whenever possible a Mid Distance race will be programmed at each meeting by 2.4 each Club on a rotating grade basis of Maiden/Grade 6, Grade 6/Grade5, Grade 5/Grade 4, and Free-to-All. - 2.5 The following shall apply to Short Sprint races: - 2.5.1 A Short Sprint race will be programmed at every meeting at Launceston and Hobart and shall be programmed on a rotation basis of Grade 6.
+Grade 5, Grade 4, Grade 6 and Free-to-All. - 2.5.2 The frequency of the programming of Short Sprint races and the rotation of grades shall always be subject to other races scheduled.